vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

         The default installation path is `/usr/local/nebula/`.

 {{ ent.ent_begin }}

 ## Configure the address of license management

+!!! enterpriseonly

+    This step is required only for NebulaGraph Enterprise.

 In the Meta service configuration file (`nebula-metad.conf`) of NebulaGraph, set the value of `license_manager_url` to the host IP and port number `9119` where the license management tool is located, e.g. `192.168.8.100:9119`.
 {{ ent.ent_end }}